John Fetterman: Minimum wage

+Oligarchy

+In March 2025, Fetterman asked Democrats to talk like "regular" people instead of ranting about "oligarchy", saying that many people do not understand what an "oligarch" is.
+He expressed concern about "unlimited money" in politics, saying it harms democracy and can be mitigated by reducing financial influence.

 Policing

 Fetterman has described himself as "pro-policing", including pro-community policing.
 He opposes defunding the police, calling the movement "absurd", but supports the Black Lives Matter movement.
-After Derek Chauvin, a police officer who murdered an unarmed black man, George Floyd, was convicted of second-degree murder, Fetterman tweeted his support for the verdict, stating that Chauvin was "clearly guilty."
+After Derek Chauvin, a police officer who murdered an unarmed black man, George Floyd, was convicted of second-degree murder, Fetterman tweeted his support for the verdict, stating that Chauvin was "clearly guilty".

 As lieutenant governor, Fetterman supported legislation that would allow the police to use deadly force only in situations where officers or others nearby face imminent threat of death or serious injury.

+Social media and cybersecurity

+In January 2025, Fetterman co-sponsored the Kids Off Social Media Act (KOSMA), which was introduced by Senator Brian Schatz, Chris Murphy, Ted Cruz, and Katie Britt.
+Senators Ted Budd, Peter Welch, John Curtis, Angus King, and Mark Warner also co-sponsored the Act, which would set a minimum age of 13 to use social media platforms and prevent social media companies from feeding "algorithmically targeted" content to users under 17.

+Tariffs and trade

+Fetterman agreed with President Trump that tariffs could bring back manufacturing jobs but criticized Trump for focusing on Canada and Mexico rather than America's "real enemies".
+In 2015, The Patriot-News called Fetterman a "skeptic of free trade", given his opposition to the Trans-Pacific Partnership, and a non-interventionist.
+Fetterman has said that the U.S. should not "be considered the world's police officers".

 Taxation

 Fetterman supports implementing a wealth tax in the United States.
 He has said those "who have yachts" could be used as a potential benchmark.

 Unions

 Fetterman is a supporter of labor unions, saying "The union way of life is sacred".
 He is a supporter of the PRO Act.